 - Can you take a support person to Provincial Court? to find out about bringing someone to court to support you.

-The Justice Education Society has a series of online guides called Guidebooks for Representing Yourself.
+The Justice Education Society has a series of online guides called Civil Guidebooks.
 They're about how to represent yourself in a civil trial, but civil trials follow the same rules as family trials, so you might find them helpful for your family law trial.